keszocze/tinyqv-fibRNG-peripheral/README.md

 ## How it is implemented

-To match the interface of the [Tiny Tapout RISC-V Peripheral Competition](https://tinytapeout.com/competitions/risc-v-peripheral/), the Fibonacci LSFR is implemented as follows.
+To match the interface of the [Tiny Tapeout RISC-V Peripheral Competition](https://tinytapeout.com/competitions/risc-v-peripheral/), the Fibonacci LSFR is implemented as follows.
 The vectors $r$ and $t$ consist of $4$ words of $8$-bit length, i.e. are of total length of $32$:

 $$
 \begin{aligned}